gnieboer/tsp-redesign/pages/annuity-basics/index.md

 A life annuity provides guaranteed monthly payments for as long as you are alive.
 Your life annuity can also pay benefits to a survivor, or joint annuitant, if you want.
 Our life annuity is one of the full withdrawal options that are available to you once you leave federal service.

-## In this section:

-+ Annuity benefits and limitations
-+ Purchase an annuity

 <!-- CONTENT END -->